jrmcgarvey/node-v4/lessons/99IntroductionToDatabasesAndSQL.md

 2. There is a many-to-many association between orders and products.
 An order may include many products.
 A product may be included in many orders.
 The join table in the middle is the line_items table.

-3. You need the orders table, specifically those orders with customer_id=1.  customer_id is a foreign key in the orders table.
+3. To do this query, you need the orders table, specifically those orders with customer_id=1.
+The customer_id is a foreign key in the orders table.
 You need the products table, because that's the one with the product names.
 You need the line_items table, because that's the join table between orders and products.
 So your SQL statement would be:

 ```SQL
 SELECT product_name FROM orders JOIN line_items ON orders.order_id = line_items.order_id JOIN products ON line_items.product_id = products.product_id WHERE customer_id = 1;
 ```
-We didn't have to say products.product_name, because that column name is only in one of the tables, but we did have to fully qualify order_id, because that's in two tables.
+The statement above didn't have to say products.product_name, because that column name is only in one of the tables, but we did have to fully qualify order_id each time that column name is used, because that column name is in two tables.
 Here's a tip to save typing.
-You can use AS to alias the table names.
+You can use AS to alias the table names:

 ```SQL
 SELECT product_name FROM orders AS o JOIN line_items AS li ON o.order_id = li.order_id JOIN products AS p ON li.product_id = p.product_id WHERE customer_id = 1;